Tabley House: Architecture

 The north front is also symmetrical and is in seven bays, with the central three projecting slightly forwards.
 Over the bays is a pediment containing the arms of the 2nd Baron de Tabley and his wife Catherina.
 In the centre of the ground floor is a porch, on either side of which are two 3×2 sash windows, plus a narrow two-pane window.
 The middle floor has a central Venetian window surrounded by a rusticated stone arch.
 All the other windows on this floor are 3×5 sashes; those on each side of the central window have triangular pediments, while those in the lateral bays have horizontal architraves.
 The top storey has seven 3×3 sash windows; the central three have scrolls similar to those on the south front, while the surrounds to the lateral two windows on each side are plainer.

 On each side elevation there are central canted bay windows.
 The middle floor has arched windows on the west front, while the corresponding windows on the east front are blind.
 On each side of the house are two-storey pavilion wings joined to the main block by quadrant (curved), single-storey corridors.
 Each pavilion is symmetrical and identical, built in brick with stone dressings.
 Each is in three bays, the central bay forming a canted bay window.
 Again, the windows are sashes.

 To the east of the house, and linked to it by the Old Hall Room, is St Peter's Chapel.
-Incorporated in the Old Hall Room is the painted and gilded wooden chimney-piece from the Old Hall, which had been installed in the Old Hall by Sir Peter Leycester in 1619.
+Incorporated in the Old Hall Room (now used as the tea room) is the painted and gilded wooden chimney-piece from the Old Hall, which had been installed in the Old Hall by Sir Peter Leycester in 1619.
 It includes carvings of caryatids, statues of Lucretia and Cleopatra in niches, and a female nude lying on a skull and holding an hourglass.
 The windows in the Old Hall Room contain stained glass panels with various designs, including depictions of English monarchs from William II to George II.